kumarde/kumarde.github.io/source/_posts/loneliness.md

 "50% please".

+The exchange is done in about 32 seconds.
+But unbeknownst to the clerk, I have just performed a herculean task, for great reward.
+And for it, I must pay a heavy price.

+The price is... four dollars.
+Why does milk tea cost four dollars?

 I collect the sweet sweet tea (okay, it was half sweet), then return home.
 I can't help but smile.
 It's a beautiful night.
 I have bubble tea.
 And the best part?
 I tried something new.